bespin-workflows/workflow-standards/README.md

 ## Development and Release process

-Each repository shall have a `develop` branch, and one or more `release-x.y` branches.
+Each repository shall have a `develop` branch, and one or more `release-X.Y` branches.

 Changes shall be proposed to the `develop` branch through pull request using the following process: